-Best Festivals in Atlanta: Spring and Summer 2018
+Best Festivals in Atlanta: Summer 2018

 These festivals are often free and include multiple children’s play areas, inflatables, face painting and arts and crafts stations.
 Our spring and summer festival picks in Atlanta bring so many ways to plan quality, weekend family time.